 An award-winning fine art photographer, Sokal in 2018 created a project entitled 21November, a triptych depicting the night before the Kennedy assassination.
 He donated this original work to The Sixth Floor Museum.
-Recorded February 8, 2019.
+Recorded February 8, 2019, and September 14, 2020.

 Robert Solender was the head of the advertising department at the Dallas Times Herald in 1963.
 His wife, Southern Methodist University law professor Ellen Solender, was the vice president of the Dallas chapter of the League of Women Voters.
 Both of them attended the Adlai Stevenson event on U.N.
 Day and were at the Dallas Trade Mart luncheon on the day of the assassination.
 Recorded October 27, 2004.